pjover/hobbit/README.md

 ### MongoDB on Docker

-For development you can deploy a Docker container, with local persistence
+For development, you can deploy a Docker container, with local persistence

 First, create the network